firozkhan18/config-server/README.md

 </details>
 <details>
-<summary></summary>ACID properties are a set of principles that ensure reliable processing of database transactions<summary>
+<summary>ACID properties are a set of principles that ensure reliable processing of database transactions</summary>

 ACID properties are a set of principles that ensure reliable processing of database transactions.
 These principles are critical for maintaining data integrity and consistency in relational databases.
 Here's a breakdown of each property: